jacobhardin1/CSCI-110-homework/README.md

     Right - The angle opposite the hypotenuse is exactly 90 degrees.

     There is a third python script in Test programs where the validity check doesn't work properly.
 The generally accepted consensus of a triangle, in mathematics, is listed above in general terms.

+    Assignment 3 - Functions

+    This program does math based on user inputs.
+First step - ask for inputs.
+After that, it iterates through several functions sequentially, using the two numbers provided.
+ALl math is done with floats.

+Self-eval: 100%
+Self-eval notes: Could be cleaned up.
+Otherwise is fine.

+TODO:
+    Testing, debugging, etc.